Understanding How Foam Density Shapes Stability and Balanced Elevation

 Density is not the same as firmness.

 Firmness describes how foam feels at the surface when pressure is applied.
 Two foams can share similar initial firmness while having very different densities.
-The higher-density material will usually hold shape better across longer sessions, because more material is present to share and distribute the load.
+The higher-density material will usually hold its shape better over longer sessions because more material is available to share and distribute the load.

 For an elevation wedge that supports the full length of the lower body, this separation matters.
 The goal is not a hard block or a soft cushion.
 The goal is a structured surface that holds its angles, evenly supports the legs, and helps the hips and spine settle into balanced alignment.